DeepBrain-AI/docs/versioned_docs/version-1.5.x/aihuman/web-sdk/aiplayer/basic-features.md

 ### 1. Send Speaking

-After the aiPlayer resource loading is completed(`AIEventType.RES_LOAD_COMPLETED`), call the send method.
+After the aiPlayer initialization is completed(AIPlayer’s state change from INITIALIZE to IDLE), you can call the send method.

-You can input just string to make AI speak but json format (AIClipSet object)is also available.
-When using AIClipSet, you can make AI speak with some gestures.
+You can just input string to make AI speak but json format (AIClipSet object)is also available.
+When using object(converted into AIClipSet inside AIPlayer), you can make AI speak with gesture.
 For example, you can order AI to wave and say "hello!"
 This is called gesture speech.
-Details are described in the [Gesture](../aiplayer/advanced-features#2-gesture) part.
+Details are described in the [Gesture](../aiplayer/advanced-features#1-gesture) part.

 If the text to speak is too long, it may not be possible to synthesize the resources required for the speaking.
 There are some models that can synthesize long sentences.
-Although it varies from AI to AI, it is generally recommended that sentences be cut to an appropriate length in Korean, usually within 30 to 40 characters, and at a similar level in English.
+Although it varies from AI to AI, it is generally recommended that sentences be cut to an appropriate length in Korean, usually within 100 characters, and at a similar level in English.

 <br/>